 Learn more about GSGCWNI Travel on our webpage.

 Get started close to home!
 For your next troop outing, reserve one of our council properties!

 All guidelines in our Volunteer Essentials are subject to change as new information or changes noted by federal or state health agencies regarding the spread of COVID-19 emerge.
 Please review and stay updated with our COVID-19 guidelines, which require all volunteers to take all reasonable precautions to limit potential exposure for girls, volunteers, and families.

 As your girls excitedly plan their next trip, remember to limit your role to facilitating the girls’ brainstorming and planning, never doing the work for them.
 Share your ideas and insight, ask tough questions when you have to, and support all their decisions with enthusiasm and encouragement!

 Not sure where to begin?
 Check out the Girl Scout Guide to U.S. Travel.
 This resource is designed for Juniors and older Girl Scouts who want to take extended trips—that is, longer than a weekend—but also features tips and tools for budding explorers who are just getting started with field trips and overnights.

 Once girls have mastered planning trips in the United States, they might be ready for a global travel adventure!
 Global trips usually take a few years to plan, and the Girl Scout Global Travel Toolkit can walk you through the entire process.

-Note that extended travel (more than two* nights) is not covered under the basic Girl Scout insurance plan and will require additional coverage.
+Note that extended travel (more than three nights) is not covered under the basic Girl Scout insurance plan and will require additional coverage.